sthfornth/Lipreading_using_Temporal_Convolutional_Networks/README.md

 We repeat the previous models and test on new datasets.
 We train the models on reduced [LRW dataset](http://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrw1.html).
 The network architecture is based on 3D convolution, ShuffleNet and Temporal Convolutional Network (TCN).

-Also we visualize the truth tables in previous models and analyse the drawbacks.
+Also we visualize the truth tables in previous models and analyse the drawbacks, with the code in visualize.py.

+To create more ROI datas, use the code in facial_landmarks.py.
+The clips used should be more than 29 frames of any size in .mp4 format.
+We used dlib(https://pypi.org/project/dlib/) with opencv to perform facial detection and landmarks, currently only support frontal facial view point.

 ### How to preprocess raw data